CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 status notifications on failure, MailerQ will create a status notification when the message could not be delivered.

-A delivery status notification is just a regular email message, that is sent back to the original envelope over the SMTP protocol.
+A delivery status notification is just a regular email message that is sent back to the original envelope over the SMTP protocol.
 By default MailerQ adds such notifications to the normal "outbox" queue so that they get delivered just like all other messages.
 However, you can include a